 Insurance companies actually make much money by denying your claim for compensation.
 Millions of policyholders invest billions of money into insurance companies to protect them from any risk, without knowing that the insurance companies they are paying are the risks themselves.
 Thousands of people have not been paid, and insurance companies still refuse to do so because of several 'valid' reasons.

 Insurance companies have boosted their bottom lines by not paying claimants, which is why it is time for you to act.
 If you are victim of bad faith insurance practices, you should consult a New York personal injury lawyer today.
 Injury lawyers will guide you and help you get the compensation that you deserve.
 If an insurance company has denied a valid claim, it is time for you to get the aid of a lawyer.
 This will assure you that your personal case will be held strictly confidential, and that the lawyer will do everything in his power to make your insurance company learn their lesson.

 Anyone who has experienced "bad faith" from any insurance company should consult with experienced car insurance attorneys.
 A policyholder has every right to claim a New York bad faith insurance claim.
 Anyone who signs insurance and has followed all necessary rules and payments should be compensated fully and promptly.
-For more information on insurance bad faith, contact a New York car accident attorney at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to discuss your specific situation with an experienced bad faith insurance attorney.
+For more information on insurance bad faith, contact a New York car accident attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to discuss your specific situation with an experienced bad faith insurance attorney.